 For Business and Government

 One positive that has come out of the COVID-19 lockdown is our recognition that physical meetings aren’t as essential in conducting business as we’ve always thought.
-No doubt millennials and gen-y knew that long ago, but finally the boomers have caught on! and post COVID-19 (whenever that is) we can expect that travel will be significantly reduced – both the daily commute and business travel in general, local and more distant.
-This will be due not only to the very real predicted economic effects of the pandemic, but will also be a result of the new understanding that video is more than adequate for the greater proportion of business engagement.
+Millennials and gen-y knew that long ago, but finally the boomers have caught on! and post COVID-19 (whenever that is) we can expect that travel will be significantly reduced – both the daily commute and business travel in general, local and more distant.
+This will be due not only to the very real predicted economic effects of the pandemic, but will also be a result of the new understanding that secure video conferencing is more than adequate for the greater proportion of business engagement.

-Aside from the commercial use-cases for video conferencing – the day-to-day business of meetings and presentations – another area that has seen a critical uptake of video conferencing is the health sector.
+Aside from the commercial use-cases for secure video conferencing – the day-to-day business of meetings and presentations – another area that has seen a critical uptake of video conferencing is the health sector.
 Ever since the dangers of the current virus were recognised, telehealth has been offered by as many health providers who can feasibly incorporate the technology into their services, i.e., those who don’t need to deliver literal hands-on care, and who have the technical expertise, or got onto it fast enough to get in IT services.
 Appointments can be face-to-face, providers can watch while patients explain and demonstrate trouble-spots of the body, and they can guide them remotely through a self-examination.
 For acute cases, the video appointment can serve as triage.
 The recognised success of this, along with the safety where contagion is a risk, and the convenience for elderly or infirm, or those with transport restrictions, are drivers for the continued use of the video conferencing tool into the future.

 One of the areas strongly impacted by the current widely publicised concern over video conferencing security is education.
 Primary, secondary and tertiary institutions, and even pre-primary, have embraced video as an obvious means of connecting with students with the aim of both teaching and supporting them in their learning.
 Sports bodies also are working to engage through the medium to provide coaching and maintain fitness.
 Obviously, while any security breach is undesirable, the safety of underage participants is absolutely paramount, so tools that jeopardise this MUST be avoided.
 However, if security can be assured, this is an area that can also feasibly see a use for video in the future.
 The tool is already in use for providing remote tutelage, usually one-one-one, but now that educators have acquired the experience and students (and parents) have seen and believed, there will certainly be more uses for this ongoing to support groups as well as remote, incapacitated, or contagious students in their education, not forgetting the insurance of a backup plan in case of emergency.